carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  tests in the suite.

  **suffixes** For **lit** test formats which scan directories for tests, this variable is a list of suffixes to identify test files.
-Used by: *ShTest*, *TclTest*.
+Used by: *ShTest*.

  **substitutions** For **lit** test formats which substitute variables into a test script, the list of substitutions to perform.
-Used by: *ShTest*, *TclTest*.
+Used by: *ShTest*.

  **unsupported** Mark an unsupported directory, all tests within it will be reported as unsupported.
-Used by: *ShTest*, *TclTest*.
+Used by: *ShTest*.

  **parent** The parent configuration, this is the config object for the directory containing the test suite, or None.